 - Airfare for 2 + travel tax from Manila to Hanoi (round-trip) via Cebu pacific air : approx. P12,000 ($250)

 - Lodging Hanoi – $60 (3 nights) + we booked a hostel room to store our bag in when we arrived from Hanoi and just waiting for our flight back to Manila: $18 – I highly suggest using Airbnb instead of hotels or hostels.
-You get a bigger space and access to home essentials like cooking range, ref, washer, etc. Sign on on Airbnb here.
+You get a bigger space and access to home essentials like cooking range, ref, washer, etc. Sign up on Airbnb and get $20 discount here.

 - Food – food is very cheap in Hanoi, you can live for $12 for 2 in a day. – brunch, afternoon snack and light dinner